-Contextual admissions means that we consider your UCAS application in context.
+Contextual admissions means that we consider your UCAS application in context which helps us to ensure everyone has a fair chance at getting into The University of Manchester.
 The data we consider is automatically provided on your UCAS form.
 Specifically, we look at whether any of the following apply:

 - you live in an area of disadvantage or with low progression into higher education (UK students under the age of 21);

 - the school or college where you took/are taking your GCSEs/A-level equivalent has performed below the national average over multiple years (UK students under the age of 21);

 - you have been looked after in care for more than three months;

 - you have refugee status.